codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 ##### Full Duplex Audio

 OpenBSD does not support full duplex audio.
-This essentially means, you cannot mix a stream of audio where one device is recording and another is playing audio.
-You can **only** do one at a time.
+This essentially means, we cannot mix a stream of audio where one device is recording and another is playing audio.
+We can **only** do one at a time.

 This is one of my biggest gripes with OpenBSD.